Solaireis/CWC-Application-Security-Project/Tasks.md

 - Using Google OAuth2 for authenticating users
   - [More info on OAuth](https://owasp.org/www-pdf-archive/OWASP-NL_Chapter_Meeting201501015_OAuth_Jim_Manico.pdf)
 - Asymmetric encryption of session identifier in the cookie value (Using RSA)
+  - Preventing the session identifier from being sniffed
 - IP address based authentication
   - Checks against known IP addresses of users against the login request
   - If the IP address is not known, the user will be asked to authenticate himself/herself using a generated 6 digit TOTP code that is sent to the user's email